-In addition to the committed credit facilities noted above, the Company also has \$349 million (2014 - \$361 million) of uncommitted demand credit facilities, of which \$185 million (2014 - \$80 million) was unutilized as at December 31, 2015.
+In addition to the committed credit facilities noted above, the Company also maintains \$335 million (2015 - \$349 million) of uncommitted demand facilities, of which \$177 million (2015 - \$185 million) were unutilized as at December 31, 2016.

-The Company's net available liquidity of \$10,325 million at December 31, 2015 was inclusive of \$1,015 million of unrestricted cash and cash equivalents and net of bank indebtedness of \$361 million as reported on the Consolidated Statements of Financial Position.
+The Company's net available liquidity of \$14,274 million at December 31, 2016 was inclusive of \$2,117 million of unrestricted cash and cash equivalents and net of bank indebtedness of \$623 million as reported on the Consolidated Statements of Financial Position.

-The Company's credit facility agreements include standard events of default and covenant provisions whereby accelerated repayment may be required if the Company were to default on payment or violate certain covenants.
-As at December 31, 2015, the Company was in compliance with all debt covenants and expects to continue to comply with such covenants.
+The Company's credit facility agreements and term debt indentures include standard events of default and covenant provisions whereby accelerated repayment may be required if the Company were to default on payment or violate certain covenants.
+As at December 31, 2016, the Company was in compliance with all debt covenants and expects to continue to comply with such covenants.

 Strong growth in internal cash flow, ready access to liquidity from diversified sources and a stable business model have enabled Enbridge to manage its credit profile.
 The Company actively monitors and manages key financial metrics with the objective of sustaining investment grade credit ratings from the major credit rating agencies and ongoing access to bank funding and term debt capital on attractive terms.
 Key measures of financial strength that are closely managed include the ability to service debt obligations from operating cash flow and the ratio of debt to total capital.
-As at December 31, 2015, the Company's debt capitalization ratio was 65.5% compared with 63.1% as at December 31, 2014.
+As at December 31, 2016, the Company's debt capitalization ratio was 62.1% compared with 65.5% as at December 31, 2015.